ethereum-optimism/optimism/specs/proposals.md

 ### L1 Reorgs

 If the L1 has a reorg after an output has been generated and submitted, the L2 state and correct output may change leading to a faulty proposal.
-This is mitigated against in the OutputOracle by checking that the block at `_forkSpecifier.blockHeight` has the expected hash `_forkSpecifier.blockHash`.
+This is mitigated against by allowing the sequencer to submit an L1 block number and hash to the Output Oracle when appending a new output; in the event of a reorg, the block hash will not match that of the block with that number and the call will revert.

 ## Summary of Definitions